gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

 description: How to add docs for new or enhanced GitLab features.
 ---

-# Documentation Process for Feature Changes
+# Documentation process for feature changes

 At GitLab, developers contribute new or updated documentation along with their code, but product managers and technical writers also have essential roles in the process.